Striperoooo/restaurant-ordering-app/README.md

 🍽️ Restaurant Ordering App

-A simple and responsive web app that simulates a digital restaurant ordering experience.
+A web app that simulates a digital restaurant ordering experience.
 Users can browse a menu, add items to their cart, remove them, and complete their order using a mock payment form.

 🚀 Features
 - View a menu of food items with emojis, ingredients, and prices